 So before you buy Ripple, make sure you understand these unique risks as well as its legal, regulatory and tax status here in the US.

 If you're ready to get started, read on for step-by-step instructions and a list of platforms you can use to buy Ripple in the US.

 To buy XRP all you'll need is a smartphone or computer, an internet connection, photo identification and a way to pay.

-If this is your first time buying cryptocurrency you'll need to look for a platform that accepts US dollars, like KuCoin or Crypto.com.
+If this is your first time buying cryptocurrency you'll need to look for a platform that accepts US dollars, like Coinmama or eToro.